hasan-rakibul/hasan-rakibul.github.io/content/blogs/Pawsey-Setonix-for-deep-learning.md

-quota -s # Check the quota of the home directory du -sh [path] # Check the size of a directory, human-readable summary format ls --inode -sh [path] # Check the inode usage of a directory, human-readable summary format
+quota -s # Check the quota of the home directory du -sh [path] # Check the size of a directory, human-readable summary format ls --inode -sh [path] # Check the inode usage of a directory, human-readable summary format ls -ltu # List files sorted by access time.
+Access time is important for the 21-day purge policy of /scratch
 ```

 &nbsp;